NewNew Blog PostRead more

 Go Again

 Save it.
 Share it.
-Or take your transformed question and run another round.
+Or run another round.
 Each iteration compounds.

 The shift: Most tools give you an answer and you're done.
-Here, you leave with a better question, new mental models, and the strange feeling that you just leveled up.
+Here, you leave with a better question, new mental models, and thinking patterns you didn't have before.

 Something's brewing but you can't articulate it yet.
-Drop your half-formed thought.
-The experts will help you find the real question hiding inside.
+Drop your half-formed thought and find the real question hiding inside.

-Hit a wall on a problem?
+Hit a wall?
 You're probably trapped in one frame.
-The experts will show you five other ways to see it.
+See five other ways to approach it.

 "How might we balance technological progress with environmental sustainability?"